-This page contains information useful for nonprofit organizations which currently provide refurbished digital hardware for those in need.
+This page contains information useful for organizations which currently provide refurbished digital hardware for those in need.
 It also contains information for those considering setting up such a program.
 For resources specific to non-profit refurbishers, see our Resources for Nonprofits page.

 - Best Practices, for programs and procedures.
 We’ve written several white papers and intend to write more.
 If you have something you’d like to share, please send it to us via the contact page.

 - A set of manuals from iFixit on a Wiki page describing many aspects of running a refurbishing program, including: Computer Triage, Hard Drive Wiping, Loading Software, and Obtaining Donations, and Working with Laptops